linode/docs/docs/databases/elasticsearch/monitor-nginx-web-server-logs-using-filebeat-elastic-stack-centos-7.md

 ## What is the Elastic Stack?

-The [Elastic](https://www.elastic.co/) Stack is a set of open-source tools that aid in analyzing different types of data.
-Tools such as Filebeat and Metricbeat can collect system and webserver logs and send them along to Elasticsearch where the data can be searched, analyzed, and visualized using Kibana as a browser-based application.
+The [Elastic Stack](https://www.elastic.co/) is a set of open-source tools that aid in analyzing different types of data.
+Tools such as Filebeat and Metricbeat can collect system and webserver logs and send them to Elasticsearch where the data can be searched, analyzed, and visualized using Kibana as a browser-based application.

-This guide will explain how to install different components of the stack in order to monitor a typical webserver host.
-The versions of each tool mentioned here will be based upon versions 6 for each, which is a recent release featuring additional features and fixes.
+This guide will explain how to install different components of the stack in order to monitor a typical webserver.
+It will use version 6 of each of the tools in the Elastic Stack, which is a recent release featuring additional features and fixes.

 {{< note >}}
 This guide is written for a non-root user.
 Commands that require elevated privileges are prefixed with `sudo`.
 If you're not familiar with the `sudo` command, you can check our [Users and Groups](/docs/tools-reference/linux-users-and-groups) guide.
 {{< /note >}}

 ## Before You Begin

 1. Familiarize yourself with our [Getting Started](/docs/getting-started) guide and complete the steps for setting your Linode's hostname and timezone.